A New Jersey man is convicted of attempted murder in the stabbing of Salman Rushdie

 Rushdie is seen flailing on the ground, waving a hand covered in bright red blood.
 Schmidt freezes on a frame showing Rushdie, his face also bloodied, as he’s surrounded by people.

-The recordings also picked up the gasps and screams from audience members who had been seated to hear Rushdie speak with City of Asylum Pittsburgh founder Henry Reese about keeping writers safe.
+The video, recorded by the Chautauqua Institution's house cameras, also picked up gasps and screams from audience members who had been seated to hear Rushdie speak with City of Asylum Pittsburgh founder Henry Reese about keeping writers safe.
 Reese suffered a gash to his forehead, leading to the assault charge against Matar.

 From the witness stand, institution staff and others who were present on the day of the attack pointed to Matar as the assailant.